alonitac/DevOpsBootcampUPES/tutorials/linux_file_management.md

 - group (`g`) - every file belongs to a single group.
 - others (`o`) - everyone else who is not in the group or the owner.

-Use the `chmod` command to change file’s permissions:
+Use the `chmod` command to change file's permissions:

 ```console
 myuser@hostname:~$ ls -l